 Setup SDK Platforms and Tools

 Once downloaded and installed, open Android Studio, click on Configure, and then SDK Manager.
-Using this you can download any android API version from SDK Platforms.
+Using this you can download any Android API version from SDK Platforms.

-Also, You can install any desired SDK Tools from here.
+Also, you can install any desired SDK Tools from here.

 We’ll go with the defaults for now.
 This tool can also install any required updates for these tools which is quite a convenient way of upgrading.